kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 1. The LWS `WorkloadAwareScheduling` gate is enabled.
 2. Each policy or disruption union at an active level selects exactly one variant after defaulting.
-3. In Phase 1, exactly one scheduling level is active: top-level fields, replica-level fields, or `replica.leader` / `replica.worker` leaves.
-Phase 2 may combine levels only when both the LWS and Kubernetes CPG gates are enabled.
+3. Normalize the two empty replica forms, then count user-active scheduling levels before synthesizing structural Basic nodes or leaves.
+Exactly one active level deterministically selects the flat representation; more than one selects the composite representation and is admitted only when both the LWS and Kubernetes CPG gates are enabled.
+Phase 1 admits only the flat shape.
 4. The scheduling hierarchy cannot be added, removed, or switched between levels after LWS creation.
+In particular, an update cannot change the representation from flat to composite or back.
 Policy variants and immutable constraints cannot change.
 Mutable generated leaf `gang.minCount` values continue to follow LWS cardinality.
 5. A `resourceClaims` list may apply only to a flat or leaf PodGroup.
-All phases reject top-level `resourceClaims` combined with `replica` and replica `resourceClaims` combined with leader/worker leaves.
-Phase 1 also rejects explicit composite `minGroupCount` and all other fields that require a runtime CPG.
+All shapes reject top-level `resourceClaims` combined with `replica` and replica `resourceClaims` combined with leader/worker leaves.
+A flat shape also rejects explicit composite `minGroupCount` and all other fields that require a runtime CPG.
-6. In delegated Phase-1 mode, one `group-template-name` can select only one flat template.
-Whole-LWS and replica modes are supported, but leader/worker mode is rejected until Phase 2 can select a root CPG and materialize both role descendants.
+6. In delegated flat mode, one `group-template-name` can select only one flat template.
+Whole-LWS and replica modes are supported, but leader/worker mode is rejected until a composite shape can select a root CPG and materialize both role descendants.
 7. When `replicas > 0`, a flat whole-LWS gang contains `replicas * size` pods, a replica gang contains `size` pods, a leader gang contains one pod, and a worker gang contains `size - 1` pods.
 An explicitly configured leaf `minCount` must equal its complete LWS-derived membership.
 With `replicas == 0`, LWS creates no runtime group and uses the valid template placeholders described above rather than compiling a zero minimum.
-8. Phase-1 leader/worker mode and every Phase-2 multi-level configuration
-   require `size >= 2`, keeping both stable leaf templates valid for the lifetime of the Workload.
+8. Flat leader/worker mode and every multi-level configuration require `size >= 2`, keeping both stable leaf templates valid for the lifetime of the Workload.
 9. A gang containing both the leader and workers is incompatible with